liuzy0708/DMI-LS-Demo/README.md

 ## Acknowledgments

-We would like to acknowledge the support and contributions of the Department of Automation, Tsinghua University, in the development of this scheme.
+We extend our sincere gratitude to the THUFDD Group, led by Prof. Xiao He and Prof. Donghua Zhou, for their invaluable support and contributions to the development of this scheme.

 ---